 After my arrest I still had access to booze.
 In the county jail of San Diego, Calif., homemade "pruno" was available; when I was on death row booze was available, and here at Folsom it is available (of course, it goes without saying that the rules and regulations of the jails and prisons forbid prisoners from imbibing, but it is, nevertheless, made -the pruno that is.)
-Not only have I refused all such offers of pruno, I've tried (without much success) to get others to turn it down or quit making it.
+Not only have I refused all such offers of pruno, I've tried (without much success) to get others to turn it down or guit making it success) to get others to turn it down or quit making it.
 Hell, Mr. Rock, if anyone had suggested or told me that I was an alcoholic years ago I would have laughed at them.
 If they had persisted I would probably have punched them right on their damn nose for sticking it into my business.
 I'm beyond that stage now.
 I accept the fact that I was an alcoholic and that today I am a non-active alcoholic.
-I know and realize that I could probably never function as a contributing citizen in so-ciety if I ever began drinking again.
+I know and realize that I could probably never function as a contributing citizen in society if I ever began drinking again.
 This in itself is enough to keep me from ever drinking alcoholic beverages again.
-I know all the pitfalls of booze because I've tripped over them all, From about the age of 14 to the age of 26 a drinking-person-turned-alcoholic sees all the nightmares an alcoholic goes through.
+I know all the pitfalls of booze because I've tripped over them all.
+From about the age of 14 to the age of 26 a drinking-person-turned-alcoholic sees all the nightmares an alcoholic goes through.
 And it's enough to scare the hell out of one.
 I'm not trying to say that everyone who drinks is an alcoholic dependent.
 It would be foolish of me to do so.
-Listening to the outside guests at our Fol-som Alcoholic Anonymous meetints l've never once heard any-none say that everyone who drinks is an alcoholic.
-Invari-ably, they've all made the same general conclusion that I havethat if a person is dependent on booze to function "properly" he an alcoholic.
-By attending these meetings, listening to outside and inside speakers, and participating in the program my self, I've gained quite an insight of myself and my drinking problem.
-The AA program, or any other program orientated towards getting people to whip their drinking problem, is one of the best ways I know of for a person to lift himself out of the dungeon of booze.
-To regain the trust, respect, pride, and integrity that was lost because he became an alcoholic.
-It's no easy job; I can tell you thaf. temptations are always The there, and it is a constant strug-gle, but a determined person that has the help of family, friends, and programs like AA can do it.
-And that person will be a better human being for it.
+Listening to the outside guests at our Folsom Alcoholic Anonymous meetints I've never once heard anyone say that everyone who drinks is an alcoholic.
+Invariably, they've all made the same general conclusion that I havethat if a person is dependent on booze to function "properly" he is an alcoholic.
+By attending these meetings, listening to outside and inside speakers, and participating in the program myself, I've gained quite an insight of myself and my drinking problem.
+The AA program, or any other program orientated towards getting people to whip heir drinking problem, is one of the best ways I know of for a person to lift himself out of the trust, respect, pride, and integrity that was lost because hebecame an alcoholic.
+It's no easy job, I can tell you that.
+The temptations are always there, and it is a constant struggle, but a determined person that has the help of family, friends, and programs like AA can do it.
+And that person will be abetter human being for it.